CloudLabsAI-Azure/Cloud-Native-Application/labguide/Deploy theApplication-to-Azure-Kubernetes-Service.md

      ![This is a screenshot of the Azure Portal for AKS showing adding a Namespace.](media/kv5.png "Add a Namespace")

 1. Open a new **Command Prompt** and run the below command to create secret using kubectl.
-Make sure to update your key vault secret in the below command which you created in the previous steps.
+Ensure that you update your key vault secret in the below command which you created in the previous steps.

     ```sh
     kubectl create secret generic mongodbconnection --from-literal=mongodbconnection=[yourkeyvaultsecret]